JFreud/graphiques/README.md

   - All you need is sine of z component
     - z tells us what direction in z the polygon is facing, we don't care about x and y
 3. If -90° < θ < 90° or dot product > 0, draw polygon.
-- Make a stack of coordinate systems
-- Like Processing push and pop matrix

 ## 3.20.18 Vector Math Review
 - Vectors have magnitude and direction